 Lara’s Research and Tracking Tool

-To make it easier to access and share the survey, Lara O'Brien created the website, balloondebris.org, which has a link to the web survey, an interactive map of the balloon debris sightings, photos, eco-friendly alternatives, and more information on how the public can get involved.
+website, balloondebris.org, which has a link to the web survey, an interactive map of the balloon debris sightings, photos, eco-friendly alternatives, and more information on how the public can get involved.
 Since the beginning of June, when she began the survey, research participants have found almost 1,500 pieces of balloon debris around the Great Lakes, including Isle Royale and the Detroit River International Wildlife Refuge.
-One volunteer found 85 different balloons and pieces of balloon debris in a single morning along a two-mile stretch of beach at the Indiana Dunes State Park.

 It is not just marine seabirds and wildlife that are affected.
 There have been numerous reports of horses, cattle, and other livestock that have been injured or killed from either ingesting the debris, getting entangled in the ribbons, or running into barbed wire fences after being spooked by the falling litter.

-O'Brien's hope is that by engaging and participating in this citizen science research, more people will become aware of the impact balloons and balloon releases have on the environment and wildlife and that this will lead to changes in behavior and changes in policy.
-Balloon pollution is also specific and recognizable.
-Plastic pollution and marine debris are such a huge, overwhelming problems, but focusing on balloons makes it far easier to comprehend.
-Balloon debris is also something that can be solved relatively easily.
-With a little awareness, people can change their behavior, deciding not to release balloons and, instead, start using eco-friendly alternatives.
+O'Brien's hope is that by engaging and participating in this citizen science research, more people will become aware of the impact balloons and balloon releases have on the environment and wildlife and that this will lead to changes in behavior (for example, using eco-friendly alternatives like planting trees, lighting candles, or blowing bubbles) and changes in policy.

 About Lara O'Brien